 Revenue Impact: It is not possible to determine the revenue impact of this measure with any degree of certainty due to the number of variables involved.
 The estimated 100 homes sold annually by Habitat for Humanity affiliates are sold across the state, where individual county approaches and practices vary.
-To determine an accurate revenue impact, BOE staff would need to know the fair market value of a property and the value of first mortgage plus the down payment.
-This would vary from property to property, thus making it difficult to estimate an accurate revenue impact.
+To determine an accurate revenue impact, BOE staff would need to know the fair market value of a property and the value of the deed of trust provisions for each contract, which vary from property to property.
+Therefore, it is difficult to estimate an accurate revenue impact.

-Based on the factors above, staff estimates property tax revenue loss from application of a uniform deed restriction/valuation standard that could potentially exceed the high thousands of dollars per home built each year.
+Based on the factors above, staff estimates property tax revenue loss from application of a more uniform deed restriction/valuation standard than is currently utilized under existing law.
+While this revenue loss could potentially exceed the high thousands of dollars per home built each year, the impact would be limited to scenarios where assessment valuation practices differ from the approach specified in this bill.